-A: During the escrow period, the per share purchase price for shares of our common stock will be \$20.00, plus applicable upfront selling commissions and dealer manager fees.
-The initial purchase price per share was determined by our board of directors on an arbitrary basis, reflecting the fact that we will not commence operations prior to the end of our escrow period.
-After the close of the escrow period, each class of shares will be sold at the then-current transaction price, which is generally the prior month's NAV per share for such class, plus applicable upfront selling commissions and dealer manager fees.
+A: Each class of shares are sold at the then-current transaction price, which is generally the prior month's NAV per share for such class, plus applicable upfront selling commissions and dealer manager fees.
 Although the offering price for shares of our common stock is generally based on the prior month's NAV per share, the NAV per share of such stock as of the date on which your purchase is settled may be significantly different.
 We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share, including by updating a previously disclosed offering price, in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
 Each class of shares may have a different NAV per share because stockholder servicing fees differ with respect to each class.

-Q: How will your NAV per share calculated?
+Q: How is your NAV per share calculated?